chenold84/betting/README.md

 > **Get** /api/report/bets/type

 ## Addtional comments
-For the default authentication refer to application.properties
+For the default authentication refer to application.properties.
+This can be used out of the box for calling the rest API.
+Bootstrapping has been added, which will load data when the Spring context is loaded.
+Hence getter methods would return this data.
 ```
 spring.security.user.name=appusr
 spring.security.user.password=5181ad1c-4692-4f2a-8b7b-121536356681